dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 # Mapping the Potential Destructive Power of Wildfires Using Machine Learning
-*Version 2.0*
+*Version 3.0*

 Author: Dustin Littlefield\
 Project Type: Data Science & GIS Portfolio\
-Technologies: ArcGIS, Python, Pandas, Scikit-learn, XGBoost, GeoPandas, Matplotlib\
+Technologies: Python, Pandas, Scikit-learn, XGBoost, GeoPandas, Matplotlib\
-Skills: `Data cleaning` `feature engineering` `supervised machine learning` `model evaluation` `class imbalance handling` `Geospatial Analysis` \
+Skills: `Data cleaning` `feature engineering` `supervised machine learning` `model evaluation` `class imbalance handling` \
 `spatial visualization` `exploratory data analysis` `reproducible workflow design` `results communication`\
 Status: In Progress\
 Last Updated: November 2025\
 [Github Repository](https://github.com/dustinlit/California_Fire_Severity)

 ## Overview

-This project is a work in progress that explores the relationship between environmental weather-related factors and the degree of damage caused by wildfires in California.
-The main objective is to **practice handling real world data through geospatial data science**.
-The goal is to predict a custom severity index `Wildfire Potential Destructive Power`, which incorporates structures damaged and destroyed.
+This project is a work in progress that explores the relationship between environmental and weather-related factors and wildfire severity in California.
+The goal is to predict a custom severity index `Wildfire Potential Destructive Power` — which incorporates structures damaged, structures destroyed, and fatalities.

-> ## **Disclaimer:**
-> - **This is a *work in progress* for training purposes only.
-Results do not currently reflect reality or claim to.
-Any results are unvalidated.**
-> - **I am not a climate scientist or wildfire expert.
+**Disclaimer:** I am not a climate scientist or wildfire expert.
 This project is intended to demonstrate data science, geospatial, and machine learning skills.
-It is not designed for operational use or policy decisions.**
+It is not designed for operational use or policy decisions.

+ ### Version 3.0 Changelog
+> 1. New more accurate and complete weather data from **gridMET Climatology Lab**
+> 2. Integration of **Wildland Urban Interface** and **California Eco regions**.
+> 2. Replaced `KNN` model with a `Neural Network` for a simpler data workflow.
+> 3. ArcGIS Pro integration for data preparation and prediction interpolation
+> 4. Added more accurate Census Block data.
+Population stats calculated as buffer zone around sampling points.

-> ### Version 2.0 Features
+### Version 2.0 Changelog
 > 1. Added Detailed fire damage data
 >       - CALFIRE damage cost data added
 >       - Estimate cost of damage from damage to structures